mattvchandler/textogl/README.md

     # make install

 #### Debian & derivatives
-Sqlitepp is configured to generate a .deb package file.
+Textogl is configured to generate a .deb package file.
 To do so, substitute the above with the following:

     $ mkdir build && cd build